For Paver Services, Call 240-252-4807!

 - How the pavers were initially installed.
 The majority of paver patios and paver driveways are installed using compacted sand, and if this is the case for you, you’re in luck.
 Mortar-laid patios would require more tools, and more finesse in order to not cause further damage.

 Do you need landscaping or hardscaping services?
 For paver services, call 240-252-4807!

 First, up, let’s get your damaged paver out.
 This should actually be a fairly simple step.
 Start by softening the sand holding your paver in place, using a steady stream from a hose and a thin chisel or screwdriver to pry the paver up.

 Once the damaged paver has been removed from your paver patio in Rockville, clear any remaining debris, and level out the spot that your new paver is going to sit in.
 Be sure to tamp down any added sand (if you needed to add in order to ensure a level bed).

-Your new paver should go in carefully, and be sure to space it evenly as when compared to the surrounding pavers.
-After this, all you need to do is fill in the surrounding spaces with sand, and give you new paver a couple soft pats with a rubber mallet to ensure it is secure.
+Your new paver should go in carefully.
+Be sure to space it evenly as when compared to the surrounding pavers.
+After this, all you need to do is fill in the surrounding spaces with sand, and give your new paver a couple of soft pats with a rubber mallet to ensure it is secure.